 PHILADELPHIA COMMITTEE OF THE GARDEN CLUB OF AMERICA

-The Philadelphia Committee of the Garden Club of America was conceived in 1964 by three women seeking to bring together the talents and resources of area members of the national organization, The Garden Club Of America (GCA), to take on and accomplish major horticultural projects in Philadelphia that would be beyond the reach of any one club or small organization.
-The vision of Anne R. Dechert of The Planters, Margaret D. Dilks of the Garden Club of Philadelphia, and Lalite P. Lewis of the Weeders was to combine talents and resources of ten Philadelphia area garden clubs to initiate worthwhile projects in Philadelphia that could not be done by one garden club.
+The Philadelphia Committee of The Garden Club of America was conceived in 1964 by three women seeking to bring together the talents and resources of area members of the national organization, The Garden Club Of America (GCA), to take on and accomplish major horticultural projects in Philadelphia that would be beyond the reach of any one club or small organization.
+The vision of Ann R. Dechert of The Planters, Margaret D. Dilks of The Garden Club of Philadelphia, and Lalite P. Lewis of The Weeders was to combine talents and resources of ten Philadelphia area garden clubs to initiate worthwhile projects in Philadelphia that could not be done by one garden club.

 The Committee has been a 501 (c) (3) organization since 1966.
 It is a non-profit corporation with a Board consisting of the President and two delegates from each of the ten GCA clubs in the Philadelphia area.
 It has received many commendations from Fairmount Park, GCA, and the Pennsylvania Horticultural Society (PHS) on behalf of the countless number of individuals whose lives and communities have been enriched, and for setting an example that demonstrated how private effort and funds can enhance public urban areas for the enjoyment of all.